OpenVidu/openvidu/README.md

  1. Identify your user and listen to a request for joining a video call (represented by [LOGIN OPERATION] and [JOIN VIDEO CALL] in the diagram).
 This process is entirely up to you.
  2. You must get a _sessionId_: a new one if the video call is being created or an existing one for an active video call.
 In the first case you need to ask openvidu-server for it (as shown in the diagram), in the second case you must retrieve it from wherever you stored it when it was created (a data-base or maybe your backend itself).
  3. You also need a new valid _token_ for this session.
 Ask openvidu-server for it passing the _sessionId_.
  4. Finally return both parameters to your frontend, where using openvidu-browser you may initilize your session with _sessionId_ and then connect to it with _token_.
-Good news: **the code is exactly the same as explained before in [Code](#code) section**
+Good news: **the code is exactly the same as explained before in [Code description](#code-description) section**

-> Communication between _Your Backend_ and _openvidu-server_ modules is outlined in the diagram, but it does not correspond to the real methods.
+> Communication between _Your Back_ and _openvidu-server_ modules is outlined in the diagram, but it does not correspond to the real methods.
 Remember you can handle this from your backend by consuming the [REST API](#rest-api) or by using _openvidu-backend-client_ package.

 ----------